top of page

 Your partner's impulsivity and and being distracted sometimes make it difficult for them to follow through on tasks that you've asked them to do.
 This can also impact managing finances or household chores, one partner might feel like they have to assume responsibility for keeping everything going.
 Taking on too much responsibility also can impact one partner from develop burnout due to excessive caretaking demands.

-Five tips to prevent burnout
+Six tips to prevent ADHD spouse burnout

 1. Communication is key!